candy-kingdom/mints/README.md

     print(some)
 ```

-Could be called from command line as follows:
+Could be called from the command line as follows:
 ```
 $ python test.py --some
 True